psychemedia/storytelling-notes/brother_jucundus.md

 He was asked at once for his defence.
 He murmured with a hiccup —

-" In dulce jubilo-o-o."
+"In dulce jubilo-o-o."

 The sentence was unanimous, and unfalteringly given.
 He was to be walled alive into a niche in the Priory cellar.
 The execution was to be carried into effect immediately.

 As he was helped down the cellar stairs, some glimmer of his situation came in on the mind of Jucundus, and he sadly trolled out —

-" Down, down, down we go-o-o."
+"Down, down, down we go-o-o."

 A convenient niche was soon found.
 A cruse of water and a loaf of bread, with cruel mockery, were placed in the recess.
 The ready hands of zealous monks mixed the mortar, brought the bricks, and in a quarter of an hour Brother Jucundus was firmly walled in to his living grave.

 Now for the first time did the extreme inconvenience ol his position break upon the unfortunate monk.
-In the wheelbarrow he had been able to sit ; here he was walled upright.
+In the wheelbarrow he had been able to sit; here he was walled upright.
 It was cramping, intolerable.
-He kicked, he pressed backwards with all his might ; and suddenly, with a crash, the wall behind him gave way, and he rolled back- wards over a heap of fallen bricks into a cellar.
+He kicked, he pressed backwards with all his might; and suddenly, with a crash, the wall behind him gave way, and he rolled back- wards over a heap of fallen bricks into a cellar.

 The shock brought him completely to his senses.
 Where was he?
 Now he saw the gravity of his offence — the terrible fate that had been prepared for him.
 Escape was fortunately open to him.
 He ran up the cellar stairs, and found himself in the Abbey of S. Mary's.
-The cellars of the two monasteries had adjoined ; a wall alone had divided them.
+The cellars of the two monasteries had adjoined; a wall alone had divided them.
 He had tumbled out of S. Leonard's into S. Mary's.

 S. Mary's Abbey belonged to the severe Cistercian Order.
 Complete silence was one of the rules of the society.
 Except on Easter-day, no monk might speak; on Easter-day every one talked, and nobody listened.
-When Brother Jucundus accordingly appeared in the cloisters, no monk turned to look at him, or asked him u how the saints he had come there ? " but swept by him like a ghost.
+When Brother Jucundus accordingly appeared in the cloisters, no monk turned to look at him, or asked him u how the saints he had come there?" but swept by him like a ghost.
 Jucundus made himself as much at home as was possible.
 He took his place at table, ate and drank what was set before him, occupied a pallet in the common dormitory, lifted his voice in concert with the others in the Abbey choir, and nobody meddled with him.
 The monks, if they thought about him at all — and it was against their rules to think of anything but their own spiritual affairs — thought he was a new monk just joined in the usual accepted manner.

 A twelvemonth passed.
-It had been dull in S. Leonard's ; it was duller in S. Mary's.
+It had been dull in S. Leonard's; it was duller in S. Mary's.
 The day came round on which York fair was held, the day, that happy day, which had ended so dolorously.

 Now the day before York fair the office of cellarer fell vacant in S. Mary's Abbey by the death of the monk who had presided over the wine and beer.
 The Abbot by a happy inspiration committed the keys to Brother Jucundus.
-Here was an opportunity !
+Here was an opportunity!
 If York fair might not be enjoyed in the market-place and the Pavement, he would at least commemorate it in the Abbey cellar.

 On York fair-day, accordingly, Brother Jucundus, after having seen all his fellow-monks safe in bed, stole down  the  stone  steps  into  the  vault  where were  the "barrels,  with a tankard in  his one hand and a lantern in the other.

 S. Mary's Abbey was often called upon to receive noble, even royal guests, and entertain them nobly and royally.
 It therefore contained barrels of very prime wine and very strong audit ale.
 Brother Jucundus went along the range of barrels trying one tipple after another.
 There is nothing so dangerous as mixing your drink, and this the reverend brother discovered at last, for he sat down, unable to proceed further, by the best cask of Malmsey, and turning the tap, filled his tankard.

-Next day at noon the Cistercians assembled in the refectory for their frugal repast, dinner and breakfast in one ; and as they had been up since midnight, and had eaten and drunk nothing for twelve hours, were tolerably hungry and dry.
+Next day at noon the Cistercians assembled in the refectory for their frugal repast, dinner and breakfast in one; and as they had been up since midnight, and had eaten and drunk nothing for twelve hours, were tolerably hungry and dry.
 But the mugs were empty.
 At the Abbot's table even was neither wine nor beer.
 The silent fraternity bore with this some time, but at last even the rules of the Order could not keep them perfectly silent.
 They shuffled with their feet, growled and grunted discontentedly.
 At last the Abbot, in a voice of thunder, shouted —

-" I want my beer ! " and the example of the head becoming infectious, " Beer, beer, beer ! we all want our beer ! " resounded from every part of the refectory.
+"I want my beer!" and the example of the head becoming infectious, " Beer, beer, beer! we all want our beer!" resounded from every part of the refectory.

-" Where was the cellarer ? " Nobody knew.
+"Where was the cellarer?"
+Nobody knew.
 At last two brothers were commissioned to go to the cellar and fetch ale.
 They presently returned with awe-struck coun- tenances, beckoned to the Abbot to follow them, and led the way along the cloisters down the cellar stairs.
 Curiosity, though against the rule, was infectious, and all the monks crept en queue after the Abbot.
 When they reached the vault a shocking sight presented itself to their eyes.
 Brother Jucundus lay with his head against the butt of Malmsey, flourishing his tankard over his head, and feebly, incoherently, trolling forth —

-" In dulce jubilo-o-o, Up, up, up we go-o-o."
+"In dulce jubilo-o-o, Up, up, up we go-o-o."

 It was too flagrant an offence to be passed over.
 A chapter of the Order was at once constituted in the cellar itself.
 All the monks were present.
 Unanimously it was decided that after solemn excommunication with bell, book, and candle, the guilty brother should be walled up alive on the scene of his crime in that very cellar.

 The awful scene of excommunication was proceeded with.
 It took some time, and during the ceremony Brother Jucundus gradually resumed consciousness — the fumes of Malmsey slowly evaporated.
 A convenient recess was found, where a heap of crumbling bricks lay prostrate.
 It was the identical nook out of which a year and a day before Brother Jucundus had escaped into the Cistercian Order and Abbey of S. Mary.
 Into this niche therefore he was built.
-His terrible position had  not, however, as  yet  forced itself on  the monk's  brain ; he still tasted Malmsey, still was his heart buoyant, and with swelling lungs he roared forth his song —
+His terrible position had  not, however, as  yet  forced itself on  the monk's  brain; he still tasted Malmsey, still was his heart buoyant, and with swelling lungs he roared forth his song —

-" In dulce jubilo-o-o
+"In dulce jubilo-o-o
 Up, up, up we go-o-o."

 Now, it happened that the clocks in S. Leonard's and S. Mary's differed by a quarter of an hour.
 That of S. Leonard's was slower than that of S. Mary's.
 Consequently it was only just dinner-time in S. Leonard's Priory, and the cellarer, pitcher in hand, had just descended the stairs, and was filling his vessel with small beer, when he heard close to his ear, from behind the wall, a stentorian voice thunder forth —

-" In dulce jubilo-o-o,
+"In dulce jubilo-o-o,
 Up, up, up we go-o-o."

 The voice, the strain, the words were those of Brother Jucundus, who a year and a day before had been immured at that very spot.

-Down went the pitcher, and away fled the monk — amazement, admiration in his countenance, " A miracle ! a miracle !" in his mouth — to the monks, just issuing from the church and the recitation of Sext and the office for the dead around the body of their Prior, lately deceased, and that day to be buried.
+Down went the pitcher, and away fled the monk — amazement, admiration in his countenance, " A miracle! a miracle!" in his mouth — to the monks, just issuing from the church and the recitation of Sext and the office for the dead around the body of their Prior, lately deceased, and that day to be buried.

 The whole community rolled like a tidal wave down the cellar-stairs, and stood with breathless awe in a circle about the spot where twelve months and a day before they had walled in Brother Jucundus.